alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 <!-- to update here the article link-->
 You can download our example project from [here](https://github.com/alttester/EXAMPLES-CSharp-BrowserStack-AltTrashCat).
 Also, for more details check [this article](https://insert-article-link-here/) from our Blog.

-Because our tests are written in C# using the NUnit framework, we used the [Appium with NUnit section](https://www.browserstack.com/docs/app-automate/appium/getting-started/c-sharp/nunit) from the BrowserStack App Automate documentation to guide us through client side testing.
+Because our tests are written in C# using the NUnit framework, we used the [Appium with NUnit section](https://www.browserstack.com/docs/app-automate/appium/getting-started/c-sharp/nunit) from the BrowserStack App Automate documentation to guide us through client-side testing.

 An important aspect of running tests on BrowserStack is that there’s a [local testing connection](https://www.browserstack.com/docs/app-automate/appium/getting-started/c-sharp/nunit/local-testing#3-configure-and-run-your-local-test) needed. **Local Testing**, a BrowserStack option, allows us to conduct automated test execution for mobile apps that access resources hosted in development or testing environments.